AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

       answer, breaks execution (doesn't proceed
       finding the shortest path between A and other nodes).
+      **OPTIONAL**: The state can be saved where to carry on execution next time but this adds more overhead.
       5) If the execution is completed and wasn't broken (because B isn't connected to A).
 Marks that the execution for node A is completed (handled in